-- P: Exists in a relationship in which there is an imbalance of Power and Strength
+P R Exists in a relationship with an imbalance of power and strength R

-- R: Repeated over time

-- I: Intended to cause distress or harm
+Repeated over time Intended to cause distress or harm

 Bullying may involve physical actions, words, gestures and social isolation.
-Although bullying may involve direct, relatively open attacks against a victim, bullying is frequently indirect, or subtle in nature (spreading rumors, enlisting a friend to assault a child).
+Although bullying may involve direct, relatively open attacks against a victim, bullying is frequently indirect, or subtle in nature (spreading rumors, enlisting a friend to assault a child, etc).